 You bet!
 Some people choose a local elementary, middle, or high school and ask about the needs they have (support teachers, paying lunch debts, running events, caring for kids under the poverty line).
 Others partner with adoption and foster care services.
 Others work with the homeless, marginalized, or abused in their community.

 The truth is, there are really a thousand ways to show the love of Christ in the places you live, work, and play.

 What's the right size for a missional community?

 Most missional commuities find that the sweet spot is between 8-14 adults, plus kids.
 This makes coordinating life together more manageable.
 Most people's homes can handle that size crowd as well, with some creativity and some folding chairs.
-Once a group gets much larger than that, we reccomend planting a new group under an apprentice leader that has completed a pilot group.
+Once a group gets much larger than that, we reccomend planting a new group under an apprentice leader that has completed Doxa 301.

-If you have other questions about MCs, please email Jessica Pohle.
+If you have other questions about MCs, please email Adam Hillyer.